All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 The Mediterranean diet emphasizes lean proteins, healthy fats from olive oil and fish, abundant vegetables, whole grains, and moderate portions.
 These qualities align perfectly with what GLP-1 patients need: nutrient density in smaller volumes of food, adequate protein for muscle preservation, and digestive comfort.

 Unlike restrictive diets that eliminate entire food groups, the Mediterranean approach is flexible enough to work within the appetite and digestive changes that GLP-1 medication creates.
-You do not need to count macros obsessively or avoid carbohydrates altogether.
+You don't need to count macros obsessively or avoid carbohydrates altogether.
 The emphasis is on food quality over food quantity, which matches perfectly with the reduced appetite that GLP-1 therapy provides.

 Core Principles of the Mediterranean Diet